 Marshall’s Beach is definitely one of my favorite places to watch the sunset in San Francisco – it is absolutely breathtaking here!
 You’ll probably encounter a few other photographers trying to capture the sunset as well, but otherwise it has such a peaceful atmosphere and you almost feel like you have the beach to yourself!

 Sutro Baths once used to be the site of a large, privately-owned saltwater pool complex.
-A tragic fire burned it down and you can see the ruins of what remains today, which also doubles as one of the most interesting San Francisco Instagram spots.
+A tragic fire burned it down and you can see the ruins of what remains today, which also doubles as one of the most interesting San Francisco landmarks and Instagram spots.

 Sutro Baths has always been one of my favorite places in all of San Francisco, and I always loved to take out-of-town visitors there.
 It’s so fascinating to see the ruins, and it’s got a hauntingly beautiful quality about it.